erkie/ApiModel/README.md

-# APIModel
+# ApiModel

 Interact with REST apis using realm.io to represent objects.
-The goal of `APIModel` is to be easy to setup, easy to grasp, and fun to use.
+The goal of `ApiModel` is to be easy to setup, easy to grasp, and fun to use.
 Boilerplate should be kept to a minimum, and also intuitive to set up.

 This project is very much inspired by [@idlefingers'](https://github.com/idlefingers) excellent [api-model](https://github.com/izettle/api-model).